ArduPilot/ardupilot_wiki/copter/source/docs/parachute.rst

    altitude check
 -  Arm the vehicle in stabilize mode and raise the throttle above minimum
--  somehow tilt the vehicle over by at least 20 degrees
+-  somehow tilt the vehicle over by at least 30 degrees while lowering it (the barometer shows the vehicle is descending)

-After 2 seconds, the motors should stop, the parachute servo will move and if telemetry is attached, "Parachute: Released!" should appear on the Flight Data screen's HUD.
+After 1 seconds, the motors should stop, the parachute servo will move and if telemetry is attached, "Parachute: Released" should appear on the Flight Data screen's HUD.

 After the test is complete, return the :ref:`CHUTE_ALT_MIN <CHUTE_ALT_MIN>` to the desired